 No Tags Found!

-Suddenly last month and 3 days before salary crediting time HR had called and said that my performance is not up to the mark and management is not satisfied and your salary is on hold.
+For the first 3 months, I received my salary and conveyance on time, and everything was quite good.
+However, suddenly last month, 3 days before the salary crediting time, HR called and informed me that my performance was not up to the mark, the management is not satisfied, and my salary is on hold.

 Mohan